richard-smith-67/Fast-800/docs/index.md

 15:00 - omelette

 20:00 - Prawn korma curry with cauliflower "rice".
 Make enough for 4.
 Probably eat enough for 2.
+Stuffed.
 Highlight of the week.